 Below we've prepared a helpful feeding chart that outlines how frequently your baby should be nursing and how much breast milk or formula they should be consuming based on their age per day.
 Please keep in mind these are only guidelines and it is important to speak with your pediatrician to determine what’s best for your baby.

-Medical experts agree that moms should begin breastfeeding just mere hours after birth if possible.
+Medical experts agree that moms should begin breastfeeding within thefirst hour after birth if possible.
 More specifically, it's thought that the best approach is to initiate skin-to-skin contact by placing your naked baby in the prone position on your bare chest.
 This method can help your baby to search for your breast as well as maintain a comfortable body temperature.

 The earliest stage of breast milk is known as colostrum which is thick, concentrated milk that is usually white, yellow, orange, or colorless and is produced during your little one's first few days after birth.
 Colostrum is important to your baby's health as it supplies them with immunological support thus helping to protect them from disease—it's pretty amazing what our bodies can do!